skilled-reflection/skilled-reflection.github.io/book/c12-words.md

 to remember the basis of the key IDEAs.

 Precision depends on purpose.

-LINKS are BETS of
-higher risk and reward than IDEAS.

-IDEAs are BETs on LINKs
-between EXAMPLEs in the world.

-The right LINK between IDEAs is the foundation of every thought, recipe or terrible calculation.

 1. LIST.
 Name relevant IDEAs for GOAL.
 2. WRITE a PLAN, (ordered LINKS).